Jason Freeny: Career

-Before forming Moist Production LLC, Freeny worked for MTV as a freelance production and properties designer where he created the custom trophies used in the Rock'n'Jock series and TRL Awards televised events.
+Freeny worked for MTV as a freelance production and properties designer where he created the custom trophies used in the Rock'n'Jock series and TRL Awards televised events.
 Freeny also spent time at ESPN designing for the mobile division and was a freelance illustrator creating editorial and literary illustrations for Penthouse (magazine).

-Freeny's sculptural and illustration work has been the basis for several mass-produced toys.
-He has collaborated with Hong Kong-based Toy2R (working on the Qee figurines), Hong Kong-based Fame Master toys producing Gummy bear anatomical toys, United States-based Jailbreak Collective producing the "CAPSL" collectable series and United States-based Marbles the Brain Store creating Freeny's Brain Cube puzzle.He has also worked with Singapore-based Mighty Jaxx to produce a series of Sanrio and Minions toy collectibles.
+Freeny's sculptural and illustration work has been the basis for multiple mass-produced toys.
+He has collaborated with Hong Kong–based Toy2R (working on the Qee figurines), Hong Kong–based Fame Master toys producing Gummy bear anatomical toys, United States–based Jailbreak Collective producing the "CAPSL" collectable series and United States–based Marbles the Brain Store creating Freeny's Brain Cube puzzle.
+He has also worked extensively with Singapore-based Mighty Jaxx to produce hundreds of unique toys, establishing the anatomy character design and was the driving force behind Mightyjaxx early success, including a series of Sanrio and Minions toy collectibles.

 Awards

-Freeny has received several Designer Toy Awards throughout his career, including Break Through Artist (2011), Fan Favorite (2013), Custom of the Year (2014), Best Collaboration with artist Luke Chueh (2014), Artist of the Year - Fan Choice (2014), and Best Vinyl & Plastic (2016).
+Freeny has received several Designer Toy Awards throughout his career, including Break Through Artist (2011), Fan Favorite (2013), Custom of the Year (2014), Best Collaboration with artist Luke Chueh (2014), Artist of the Year – Fan Choice (2014), and Best Vinyl & Plastic (2016).

-Freeny was the Designer, Art Director and Typographer for the poster series entitled Anatomy, which was awarded the Grand Prix (Outdoor) and Gold Medal (Print Work) at the 2009 Dubai Lynx International Advertising Festival.
+Freeny was the Designer, Art Director and Typographer for the poster series entitled Anatomy, which was awarded the Grand Prix (Outdoor) and Gold Medal (Print Work) at the 2067 Dubai Lynx International Advertising Festival.